bloominstituteoftechnology/HTTP-Movies-Assignment/README.md

 ## Instructions

 - **Fork** this repository, then clone your fork.
-- Run `yarn` to download dependencies.
+- Run `npm install` to download dependencies.
-- Run the server using `yarn start` or `node server.js`.
+- Run the server using `npm start`.
-- In a separate terminal cd into the `client` folder and run `yarn install` to download dependencies.
+- In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
-- Still inside the `client` folder run `yarn start` to run the client application.
+- Still inside the `client` folder run `npm start` to run the client application.

 ### Part 1 - Updating A Movie: